UPDATED: 9:27 a.m. ET, Feb. 20, 2021 —

 However, it was his role in the 1963 film “Lilies Of The Field” that landed him the historic Oscar win for Best Actor in 1964.
 From there, Poitier would go on to star in a run of successful films, such as “Guess Who’s Coming To Dinner” and “In The Heat Of The Night.”

-After a brief hiatus after critics railed against him for not being politically charged, Poitier returned to film in 1972 and made his directorial debut alongside Belafonte in the western “Buck and the Preacher.”
-Belafonte would join his former American Negro Theater compatriot later in the 1974 comedy “Uptown Saturday Night” with Bill Cosby.
-In 1980, he would direct Richard Pryor and actor Gene Wilder in the film “Stir Crazy.”
+After a brief hiatus, Poitier returned to film in 1972 and made his directorial debut alongside Belafonte in the western “Buck and the Preacher.”
+Belafonte would also join his former American Negro Theater compatriot later in the 1974 comedy “Uptown Saturday Night” with Bill Cosby.
+In 1980, he directeed Richard Pryor and actor Gene Wilder in the film “Stir Crazy.”